Doomlands/blookethack/README.md

-I (GS) will respond withen the hour.
+I (GS) will respond within the hour.

+I (Park-Sauce) will respond within the hour

 Other user's codes will get you banned